ZeroCool989/project-portfolio-2/README.md

 1.Header and Logo: This section displays the game title logo and provides information about the rules of the game.
 It serves as an introduction to the game for the user.

 2. Game Selection: This section is where the player can choose which option they want to play - rock, paper, scissors, lizard, or spock.
-The options should be displayed as interactive buttons that the user can click to make their selection.
+The options are displayed as interactive buttons that the user can click to make their selection.
 This section is the main interactive part of the website.

 3. Results Section: Once the user has made their selection, this section displays the result of the game, such as who won or if it was a tie.
-Additionally, this section should also display the player's score against the computer.
-This section should include buttons or links to play the game again or return to the main menu.
+Additionally, this section  also display the player's score against the computer.

 By having these three parts, the website should provide a basic and functional user experience for playing rock-paper-scissors-lizard-spock online.